britannio/lox/clox/docs.md

 # Development Notes

-* Chunk = sequence of bytecode

 ## C notes

 `void functionName(const char *name)`
-Here, the `char` array pointer cannot be de-referenced to change its value
+Here, the `char` array pointer cannot be de-referenced to change its value as it is const.

 ## Clox pieces